]I have built a solar outdoor shower in our back garden – it connects into the outdoor garden mains tap.

 - Our high main pressures plus pressure build-up in the pipe (as the temperature rises) caused all sorts of issues, emanating in the pipe becoming riddled with pin holes after a few use cycles.

 Mark II is made of 40mm white uPVC pipe (36mm ID) painted black with car bumper spray – I figured this would adhere to the PVC.
 I would have used black uPVC if I could have found it.
-On a whim, I mounted some shiny mini-corrugated galvanised sheet to the back of the unit.
-I am not sure how effective this is but found that the heat being reflected of it into my face when I was installing it was impressive, so I guess it may contribute a bit to reflecting light back out onto the back of the pipe.
+Mounted on the back is some shiny mini-corrugated galvanised sheet.

 The pipe, which you can get in 2m lengths from the DIY store, is arranged in a concertina with U-bends connecting the ends to form a continuous 8m run.
 This gives a storage capacity of >8.1 litres (~1 minute).
 I mounted pipe system horizontally on the wall of the house in a north-facing (in New Zealand) sun spot near the shower unit.